Hooded falcon, Qatar

 • women should cover their shoulders and not wear short skirts

-• men and women should not wear shorts or sleeveless tops in government buildings, healthcare facilities or malls - if you do, you may be asked to leave or be denied entry
+• men and women should not wear shorts or sleeveless tops in government buildings, healthcare facilities or shopping malls - if you do, you may be asked to leave or be denied entry

 Ramadan